 3. Have a constant value, as an electron’s charge is.

-If mass is the net processing that runs before the network overloads, and charge is the remainder that doesn’t get to run, an electron’s mass and charge come from the operation that creates it.
-This suggests that in general, mass and charge are related in a way the standard model doesn’t predict.
+An electron’s mass is the net result of processing that runs before a network point overloads and charge is the remainder that doesn’t run.
+If then all mass and charge come from how matter was made, charge is a necessary byproduct of mass, so they relate in a way that the standard model doesn’t predict.

-In the standard model, an electron particle exists at a point so it occupies no space, but how can it then have mass?
-The mass of a particle should come from its substance, but a particle with no size can’t have a substance.
-The idea that electron particles have mass but no size seems seriously flawed.
+In the standard model, an electron exists at a point that occupies no space, but how can it then have mass?
+A particle’s mass should come from its substance, but a particle with no size can’t have a substance, so the idea that electron particles have mass but no size seems seriously flawed.
 But if an electron is processing in some form, as light was in the last chapter, it can exist at a network point that, like a screen pixel, occupies a space but can’t be divided.

 1. Accept one photon with one polarization coming from one direction.